Prep Time:20 minutes |

 To make the sauce, a half hour before serving, juice the lemon into a small bowl (there should be about 2 tablespoons juice).
 Put the garlic in a press and squeeze right into the lemon juice, then whisk in the salt with a fork.
-Add 2 to 3 pinches red pepper flakes.
-On a board, mince the parsley and oregano together (either fresh or dried).
+Add a pinch of red pepper flakes.
+On a board, mince the mint or parsley and oregano together (either fresh or dried).
 Stir herbs into bowl.
 Whisk in the 1/3 cup olive oil.
 Set sauce aside for flavors to blend.

 Remove lamb chops from the refrigerator and place on a plate.
 Sprinkle both sides with salt and pepper and let the meat stand at room temperature.
 Cut the woody ends off the asparagus.
 Spread asparagus on a baking sheet, drizzle with a few teaspoons of olive oil, then sprinkle with salt and pepper, and toss to coat.

 Preheat a broiler.
 Broil the asparagus until they are slightly browned, about 8 minutes, shaking pan once or twice to turn spears.
-Remove asparagus, then cook lamb on broiler pan until cooked to your liking (see note, below).
+Remove asparagus, then cook lamb on broiler pan (or an outdoor grill) until cooked to your liking (see note, below).

 note: most butchers carry different cuts of lamb chops, such as small ones from the rack (with the rib bone attached) or bone-in chops from the loin.
 Generally, about 7 minutes in a broiler or on a grill (turning once) will cook these to medium-rare, but adjust the timing so the lamb is cooked to your liking.